-Advising for summer & fall 2014 starts now.
-Registration starts for summer on April 23rd, and for fall on April 30th.
+Advising for winter & spring 2015 starts now.
+Registration appointments for both are November 12th to 21st, seniors first.
 Advising is required for all students before they can register.
 Click for details.

 Course and curriculum changes

 Spring 2012 brought a new Cp.E. curriculum with some changes.
-As of Fall 2013, there have been no further changes.
+As of November 2014, there have been no further changes.
 The 2013–2014 curriculum is here.
 It is more up-to-date than the course descriptions at the online CUNY class schedule.